top of page

 by Lizmer Montalvo Juliá

 Teach the ABCs (written in Spanish and translated into English) along with Puerto Rico's food and culture.
-With each letter of the alphabet, children will learn about Puerto Rico's food, culture, and traditions.
+Children will learn about Puerto Rico's food, culture, and traditions with each letter of the alphabet.
 It has colorful and beautiful illustrations that will take the reader on an imaginary journey through the island's towns such as Guayama, Cabo Rojo, San Juan, Ponce, and Culebra.

 by Carlos Aponte